JEsperancinhaOrg/consolerizer-root/README.md

 This project offers way to seamlessly add coloured log messages in academic, study or research projects.
 This is not a production ready module and shouldn't be used in a production setting.
 It is designed also for use in tutorials, classes, teaching and knowledge sharing.

+## Release notes for version 2.0.9 - 2021/03/19

+1. Unicorns on console
+2. outForLists
+3. Refactoring code

 ## Release notes for version 2.0.8 - 2021/03/15

 1. Reset color after writing